woydziak/IGEL-Docs/Docs/HOWTO-Re-enable_TLSv1_and_TLSv11_on_UMS.md

-# Re-enable TLSv1 and TLSv1.1 on UMS
+# HOWTO Re-enable TLSv1 and TLSv1.1 on UMS

 ## Situation